 Best practices to keep your WordPress database clean

-1. Keep the revisions from piling up and limit the number of revisions that are stored in the database, 3 for example.
+1. Keep the revisions from piling up and limit the number of revisions stored in the database, 3 for example.
 Add the following code to the wp-config.php file.

 define( 'WP_POST_REVISIONS', 3 );

-2. Empty trash regularly or set it to empty automatically after a number of days, 5 for example.
+2. Empty trash regularly or set it to empty automatically after some days, 5 for example.
 Add the following code to the wp-config.php file.

 define( 'EMPTY_TRASH_DAYS', 5 );